Looking for some fun things to do in Halifax with kids? Here are 18 great ideas,

 As the capital of Nova Scotia, Halifax is a vibrant and historic city with plenty to see and do.
 It’s a great place to visit with kids and there are plenty of family things to do in Halifax to keep everyone entertained.

 Whether you’re looking for outdoor adventures, historical sites, or just somewhere to relax, Halifax has it all.
-From strolling the waterfront to exploring the city’s history, exploring Point Pleasant Park or taking a ferry ride across the harbour, there’s something for everyone in Halifax.
+From strolling the waterfront to exploring the city’s history, exploring Point Pleasant Park or taking a ferry ride across the harbour and feeding the geese, these are some of our favourite things to do in Halifax with kids.

-Fun Things to Do in Halifax with Kids
+Best Things to Do in Halifax with Kids

 1. Visit the Halifax Citadel National Historic Site